exercism/website-copy/tracks/haskell/exercises/leap/mentoring.md

 Some students explore the use of guards.

-Some uses of guards in this exercise become questionable.
+Some uses of guards in this exercise are questionable.

 ```haskell
 isLeapYear :: Integer -> Bool